zzzprojects/learn-orm/tutorials/lambda-parser/caching.md

 }
 ```

-Let's run the above code again and you will see that this time it took 23 ms.
+Let's rerun the above code, and you will see this time it took 23 ms.

 ```csharp
 10000 iterations: 23 ms